 IHRC co-hosted an online event with 5Pillars and AIM on 6 June 2020 entitled Uncovering Systemic Racism: Understanding Colonialism, White Privilege and Black Rights in the USA.
+The conversation gained 15,000 views on the IHRC Facebook page, 5K views on the AIM Facebook page, almost 650 views on the IHRC and AIM YouTube channel.
 The discussion featured presentations by Imam Dawud Walid (Executive Director of the Michigan chapter of the Council on American-Islamic Relations and author of Towards Sacred Activism), Professor Ramón Grosfoguel (Professor at UC Berkley) and Dr Mohammad Marandi (academic and political analyst based in Tehran), and was chaired by Raza Kazim (Head of Campaigns at IHRC).

 Given the current unrest in the United States, the event explored colonialism and white privilege and its impact on Black rights in America.
 The purpose of the discussion is to encourage people to require consider the narratives that are being shared from the grassroots level and from the oppressors’ point of view, and how some of the ways those narratives are being dispersed is deflecting from the real issues that are embedded in society.